 Holy Thursday

-How encouraging to know Jesus believed anything was possible for God!- he could remove the cup, and therefore, he asks.
+How encouraging to know Jesus believed anything was possible for God!
+He could remove the cup, and therefore, He asks.

 • No matter how dire our circumstances, we know we can ask God to intervene for us, while also promising to abide by his will for our lives.